 Still wondering why you should use contact cement in the first place when there are so many other options (like Elmer’s glue, Gorilla glue, Super glue, etc.) out there available on the market.

-Well, the main reasons are that contact cement is extremely strong and bonds quickly.
+Well, the main reasons are that contact cement is extremely strong and bonds quickly over surfaces where other traditional glues deny working.

 Other regular glues wouldn’t work well on laminates and other non-porous materials because they go on wet.
 Plus, they will need to get dried after the parts are assembled.